 Photo Credit: Academic Experience Worldwide, Hosam Katan

-My work within construction and design in Frankfurt am Main, Germany, and finally the development of a design workshop for refugees raised many questions for me about the urban future.
+My work within construction and design in Frankfurt am Main, Germany, and finally the development of a design workshop for refugees raised many questions for me regarding the urban future.
 I decided to go into research at University of Applied Sciences Potsdam, Germany, and to become transformative researcher.

 Participate In Design (P!D), Mui Ping Lim

 Photo Credit: «Future Workshop with Young Residents» in Singapore, Own Photography